syncfusion-content/uwp-docs/uwp/SfCellGrid/Formulas.md

 <tr>
 <td>
 AND<br/><br/></td><td>
-Tests a number of user-defined conditions and returns TRUE if ALL of the conditions evaluate to TRUE, orFALSE otherwise<br/><br/></td></tr>
+Tests several user-defined conditions and returns TRUE if ALL the conditions evaluate to TRUE, or FALSE otherwise<br/><br/></td></tr>
 <tr>
 <td>
 OR<br/><br/></td><td>
-Tests a number of user-defined conditions and returns TRUE if ANY of the conditions evaluate to TRUE, orFALSE otherwise<br/><br/></td></tr>
+Tests several user-defined conditions and returns TRUE if ANY of the conditions evaluate to TRUE, or FALSE otherwise<br/><br/></td></tr>
 <tr>
 <td>
 IF<br/><br/></td><td>